All About Custom Domains

 Tip: A root domain will generate two host records while a sub-domain will generate one.
 Make sure you add all the host records generated for your specific domain.

 Each domain registrar has a different setup process, so your best bet is to jump into the help documentation (or contact the support) of your specific provider.
+Some domain providers do not support adding a root domain using CNAME values.
+If this is the case, you can view our workaround options.

 Here are links to how-to guides from a few popular domain providers: